LBHackney-IT/lbh-core-pathway-pilot/README.md

 It needs a few configuration variables to work.

-You can supply these with a `.env.local` file.
-Run `cp .env.local.sample .env.local` to make a fresh one.
+You can supply these with a `.env` file.
+Run `cp .env.sample .env` to make a fresh one.

-You will probably want to run integration tests against a seperate database, to make sure that results are predictable.
-For that, run `cp .env.test.sample .env.test`.

 ## 🌍 Running it on the web